Annelie Lotriet: Sixth Parliament: 2019–2024

 Pursuant to the May 2019 general election, Lotriet was one of two candidates nominated to succeed Anchen Dreyer as chairperson of the DA's parliamentary caucus.
 On 30 May, she beat Alf Lees to gain election to the position, and Haniff Hoosen was elected as her deputy.
 During Parliament's opening sessions, the DA nominated her to stand as the National Assembly's house chairperson for committees, but the motion received only the DA's support and was defeated by 205 votes to 83; the African National Congress's Cedric Frolick was re-elected instead.

-In that capacity, she served briefly as acting Leader of the Opposition in October 2019 after Mmusi Maimane's unexpected resignation from the DA.
+In that capacity, she served briefly as acting leader of the opposition in October 2019 after Mmusi Maimane's unexpected resignation from the DA.
 Thereafter she returned to her position as caucus chairperson in the Shadow Cabinet of John Steenhuisen, who was elected to succeed Maimane.
 At the DA's next federal congress in November 2020, she stood unsuccessfully for election as deputy federal chairperson of the DA, alongside Refiloe Nt'sekhe, Anton Bredell, and Jacques Smalle.
 Because there were only four candidates for three deputy chair positions, Lotriet was the only candidate not to win election.
 Later that month, she also ceded her provincial leadership role to Werner Horn, who was elected to succeed her as the DA's Free State provincial chairperson.

 In August 2021, the DA nominated Lotriet to serve as Speaker of the National Assembly, a position recently vacated by Thandi Modise.
 She was defeated in a vote by the African National Congress candidate, Nosiviwe Mapisa-Nqakula, who won 199 votes to Lotriet's 82.
 Lotriet continued to serve as DA caucus chairperson, gaining re-election in the DA's internal midterm elections in December 2021, and during this period she also represented the DA in the parliamentary committee that recommended Busisiwe Mkhwebane's impeachment.
 In August 2022, after a shadow cabinet reshuffle, she was elected unopposed as the DA's deputy chief whip, under newly appointed chief whip Siviwe Gwarube.

 At the DA's next federal congress in Johannesburg in April 2023, Lotriet stood for election as deputy chairperson of the DA Federal Council, this time as one of seven candidates.
 She won election on 2 April.
 She, Thomas Walters, and Ashor Sarupen serve as the trio of deputy chairpersons under chairperson Helen Zille.

 Seventh Parliament: 2024–present

 Lotriet was re-elected to her parliamentary seat in the May 2024 general election.
 On 14 June 2024, she was elected Deputy Speaker of the National Assembly of the South Africa, Lotriet is the first non-ANC member to hold this position since B.G.
 Ranchod, who served as Deputy Speaker between 1994 and 1996.

+Lotriet unsuccessfully stood for another term as deputy chair of the DA Federal Council at the party's Federal Congress in April 2026.